parente/tott/doc/assignments/setup.rst

 You are now in a shell running on your copy of *tottbox*.
 Leave this shell open for the remainder of the steps in this assignment.
 If you close your laptop or reboot it, you can reconnect to *tottbox* by opening a terminal, returning to course folder you created, typing ``vagrant up``, and then ``vagrant ssh``.

 If you want to explore, feel free.
-Anything you do on the VM filesystem is temporary.
+Anything you do on the VM file system is temporary.
 You can reset your *tottbox* at any time by running ``vagrant destroy`` followed by ``vagrant up`` on your host box.

 There is one exception to the reset rule: the ``/vagrant`` directory on *tottbox* is a synchronized mirror of the course folder in which you ran ``vagrant up`` on your host box.
 Anything you do in ``/vagrant`` on the VM will also happen in the corresponding folder on your host box.
 Likewise, anything you do in the course folder on your host box will appear in the ``/vagrant`` folder on *tottbox*. **This feature is critical**: it will allow us to edit code and view web apps in our desktop environment, but run them in the stable *tottbox* environment.